huplay/demo-LLM-zoo-java/modelConfig/README.md

 ### GPT-2 (OpenAI) ###

 The GPT-2 models were published completely.
 (Code and trained parameters as well.)
-You can try all of these using the demo-gpt app:
+You can try all of these using the demo-llm-zoo app:

 | Name         | Hidden size | Dec. no. | Head no. | Max. length | Size of params |
 |--------------|------------:|---------:|---------:|------------:|---------------:|